How to Dispose of Packaging Material Responsibly

 • Paper packing tape.
 Water-activated paper packing tape, on the other hand, is biodegradable and recyclable, and you can recycle or compost.

 • Styrofoam peanuts.
-While these cannot be recycled, you can save your peanuts for your own personal shipping reuse, or you can contact local shippers in your area and offer to donate the packing peanuts you have.
+Check to make sure the peanuts are truly styrofoam.
+Many companies have switched to water soluble cornstarch peanuts.
+You can soak these in some water and dispose of them as you would any waste water.
+Before dissolving, save your peanuts for your own personal shipping reuse, or you can contact local shippers in your area and offer to donate the packing peanuts you have.
 This is a great way to give these shipping peanuts a more circular life rather than sending them straight to the landfill.
-Opt for cornstarch peanuts instead, which dissolve in water at end-of-life (but again, reuse, reuse, reuse).

 • Plastic packing airbags.
 These plastic bags with air inside them often have little recycling symbols on them, and sometimes can be recycled.
 Know that you may need to separate these plastic airbags and recycle them separately from your general recyclables — check your city’s recycling program.
 Otherwise, keep them and reuse for shipments of your own!